 Tarnish on silver is a result of silver sulfide, which is what creates that dull, dark appearance.
 Moisture alone does not cause the silver to tarnish, however, humidity does have an effect on atmospheric sulfur which is the cause of tarnished silver.

 If your bead has started to tarnish you can easily restore it back to the way it looked when it was new.
 Use a silver polishing pad (or cloth) to restore the shine, and always store your beads in a bag with an anti-tarnish tab when they aren't being worn.
-Your package contained a small polishing pad square (white) and an anti-tarnish tab (black) if you ordered a silver captive design from me.

 You can also use 1500 grit sandpaper on the front side of the bead to restore the brushed finish if needed after polishing.
 This will also fix any scuff marks that happen after dropping the bead on a hard surface.
 Make sure you are only using the sandpaper in a horizontal motion across the front side of the bead design, never use sandpaper on your hoop.